-- use the Account Number from your notice; if your banking institution requires a certain amount of digits be entered, add as many zeroes necessary in front of your Account Number
+- The account number is your Roll Number located under your name/address on the tax notice; if your banking institution requires a certain amount of digits be entered, add as many zeroes as necessary in front of your Account Number

 The home owner grant is designed to help homeowners with their property taxes.
 To determine eligibility, please refer to the Explanatory Notes – Home Owner Grant on the back of your property tax notice.

 There are two categories of grants which may reduce your property taxes payable.
 Depending on your home’s assessed value and your age, you may qualify for one of the following:

 - Additional Grant: for those 65 and older of up to $1045

 Homeowners eligible for the basic grant must pay a minimum property tax of $350 after the grant is applied.
 Homeowners eligible for the additional grant must pay a minimum property tax of $100 after the grant is applied.

 The Home Owner Grant must be claimed by the Tax Due Date to avoid penalty.
 You will not receive the grant if you fail to complete the application form.

 There are now two options for claiming your Home Owner Grant: